Damga resmi

-The damga resmi was a form of stamp duty in the Ottoman Empire.
+The Damga resmi was a form of stamp duty in the Ottoman Empire.

-During most of the Tanzimat period, it was one of the more effective sources of revenue.
+During most of the Tanzimat period, it was one of the more effective sources of revenue in the Ottoman Empire.
 The original form of damga resmi was abolished in 1839 as part of a complex series of tax reforms following the Hatt-i Sharif, but a new type of damga resmi reappeared in 1845.